 For this invite, I chose a Super White Double Mat with a Clear Stain on Maple Frame.
 A white mat with a neutral frame is a great choice to let the invite and colorful background paper pop.
 Want to recreate this look?
 You can find the maple frame here!

-Once you're frame arrives, its time to gather everything you'll need to put it all together.
-Make sure you have your invite, backing paper, frame, scissors, and adhesive (I'm using painters tape which is easy to remove without damaging the paper should I chose to remove the invite down the
+Once your frame arrives, it's time to gather everything you'll need to put it all together.
+Make sure you have your invite, backing paper, frame, scissors, and adhesive (I'm using painter's tape which is easy to remove without damaging the paper should I chose to remove the invite down the road).

 Flip the mat over and center your save-the-date in the mat opening.
 Hold the bottom down and place tape to the back of the top of the invite.
 Once you place the top, place another piece of tape to secure the bottom as well.